-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 38, number 05 (2015).
+This article first appeared in the Christian Research Journal, volume 38, number 05 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Not long ago, I attended the Reformation Project national conference, which is part of a larger movement committed to reforming the church’s traditional views on homosexuality.1 My goal was simply to meet people and learn about the movement from the inside.
 Along with worship, testimonies, and lectures, there were multiple ninety-minute sessions focused on helping people rebut biblical arguments against homosexuality and to make the most compelling case for the compatibility of Christianity and same-sex relationships.
 These sessions were led by Reformation Project president Matthew Vines and author and professor James Brownson.